astronomer/docs/learn/debugging-dags.md

 ## Common DAG issues

-In this section we will go over common issues related to DAGs.
+In this section we will go over common issues related to DAGs you might encounter when developping locally.

 ### DAGs don't appear in the Airflow UI